carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 > > * In-house cloud service: this is a good way to back up your data (usually).
 You have local support.
 It is probably compliant with funders and data security guidelines.
 > > * USB pen drive: definitely not!
 Pen-drives are prone to dying (and your data with it).
 It also raises data security issues and they can be easily lost.
 > > * External hard-drive: see above.
 > > * My laptop: it is good as a temporal storage solution for your active data.
-However, you should back it up appropiately.
+However, you should back it up appropriately.
 > > * My workstation's hard-disk: it is good as a temporal storage solution for your active data.
-However, you should back it up appropiately.
+However, you should back it up appropriately.
 > > * Network drive: this is a good way to back up your data (usually).
 You have local support.
 It is probably compliant with funders and data security guidelines.
 > {: .solution}
 {: .challenge}